cooperhewitt/palette-server/README.md

 palette-server
 ==

-palette-server is a small little WSGI-derived httpony to extract colours from an image.
+palette-server is a small little WSGI-compliant httpony to extract colours from an image.

 How to run it
 --